Applying for a passport or ID card if you live in United Kingdom

 Please ensure you have completed the application form in full and that you have the correct photos.
 Please be on time.
 If there is anything missing from your application, the embassy cannot help you and you will have to make another appointment.

-Make an appointment at VFS Global in Edinburgh
+Make an appointment at the VFS Global office in London or Edinburgh

-VFS Global Edinburgh is not a consulate, but an external service provider.
-As a result, VFS Global charges an additional handling fee on top of the normal application fee.
+VFS Global is an external service provider.
+As a result, VFS Global charges an additional service fee on top of the normal application fee.
 VFS Global will send your application to the Ministry of Foreign Affairs in the Netherlands, where it will be processed.

 How much will it cost?